pwyf/aid-transparency-tracker/iatidataquality/docs/independent_guide.md

-* **Current**: For the purposes of the Index, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-30 June 2014), so information published on 1 April 2012 or later and that relates to that period is accepted as current.
+* **Current**: For the purposes of the Index, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-30 to June 2014), so information published on 1 April 2013 or later and that relates to that period is accepted as current.
 Information published after 1 April 2013 but relating to a period prior to then, for example 2012 CRS data, will not be accepted as current.
 Documents that are not current under this definition are